Best hummus recipe: 6 tips for the creamiest homemade hummus

 No need to say more.

-Here’s my own best hummus recipe: this popular and tasty homemade chickpea puree is a great summer dipping sauce or lunch idea!
+Here’s my own best hummus recipe: this tasty homemade chickpea puree is a great summer dipping sauce or lunch idea!

 Our best hummus recipe